Oven Baked Boneless Beef Ribs

 • Boneless ribs: Country-style ribs are what I used, but you could also use beef short ribs or a chuck roast cut into chunks.

-• Bbq sauce: Pick your favorite brand or flavor or make my homemade bbq sauce.
+• BBQ sauce: Pick your favorite brand or flavor or make my homemade BBQ sauce.

 • Water: You can also use beef broth for an even more lovely flavor.